digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ~~~~

 The classes that are generated for each template and interface contain a
-``TEMPLATE_ID`` field, which, for upgradable packages, will now use a
+``TEMPLATE_ID`` field, which, for upgradable packages, now use a
-package name, rather than a package id.
-In order to allow determining
+package name rather than a package ID.
+To help you determine
-the package id of these packages, we add a new ``PACKAGE_ID`` field to all
+the package ID of these packages, we have added a new ``PACKAGE_ID`` field to all
 such classes.
-Upgradable packages will also cause ``PACKAGE_NAME`` and
+Upgradable packages also cause ``PACKAGE_NAME`` and
 ``PACKAGE_VERSION`` fields to be present.

 TypeScript